openSUSE/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 ```

 This instructs the runtime to use X11 instead of Wayland as the compositing client.
-There are many other environment parameters
+There are many other environment parameters.
 To learn which to apply to a particular application, read the documentation and GitHub Issues for the Flatpak wrapper of the application.

 !!! info
-    All Flatpak applications hosted on Flathub have a public repository (often on GitHub) where you read GitHub Issues and participate in the conversation.
+    All Flatpak applications hosted on Flathub have a public repository (often on GitHub) where you can read GitHub Issues and participate in the conversation.
     Do not hesitate to go there now and then, as the tips you might learn are likely to serve you for many other Flatpak applications.

 When you are satisfied with the results, you can attach a runtime setting to an application permanently to the current user as in: